Women in Cuba

 Women in Cuba have the same constitutional rights as men in the economic, political, cultural and social fields, as well as in the family.
 Cuba is regarded as a regional front-runner in women's rights.
 According to Article 44 of the Cuban Constitution, "The state guarantees women the same opportunities and possibilities as men in order to achieve woman’s full participation in the development of the country."
-As of 2015, women hold 48.9% of the parliamentary seats in the Cuban National Assembly ranking sixth of 162 countries on issues of female participation in political life.
+As of 2023, women hold 55.7% of the parliamentary seats in the Cuban National Assembly.

 Many women in Cuba come from different racial backgrounds including Afro-Cuban women.
 Along with Afro-Cuban women, women in Cuba, formerly a marginalized group, were able to gain higher educational levels and equal advancements in their respective careers.
 The 1975 Family Code was designed to allow Cuban women to share the household duties fairly with their spouses.
 Job opportunities were available in the cities and as a result, many Cuban women left the countryside to work and live in the cities.
 However, because of the increased number of Cuban women studying and working, the national birth rate has declined.
 Despite the fact that desegregation was enforced in Cuba, there are still some issues in regards to fair housing in Cuba.